etpinard/karma-benchmark-json-reporter/README.md

 }
 ```

-See complete examples in [example][example].
+See complete [examples][example].

 ## API

-The `benchmarkJsonReporter` option container has three settings
+The `benchmarkJsonReporter` option container has three settings:

 ### `pathToJson`

-String or array of strings corresponding to the path(s) from karma `basePath`
+String or array of strings corresponding to the path(s) from the karma `basePath`
-of the output JSON files.
+of the output JSON file(s).

 Default: `results.json` from the karma `basePath`.